When to Worry About Diarrhea in Adults: Warning Signs to Know

 Pregnant Women

 Diarrhea during pregnancy, especially when accompanied by fever or severe dehydration, can affect both mother and baby.
-Pregnant women should consult their healthcare provider promptly if diarrhea is severe, lasts more than 24 hours, includes blood or mucus, or is accompanied by fever, severe abdominal pain, or signs of dehydration.
+Pregnant women should consult their healthcare provider promptly if diarrhea is severe, lasts more than 24 hours, includes blood or mucus, or is accompanied by fever or signs of dehydration.

 Immunocompromised Individuals

-People with weakened immune systems, including those with HIV/AIDS, cancer patients undergoing chemotherapy, organ transplant recipients on immunosuppressive medications, individuals with autoimmune diseases, and people taking corticosteroids or other immune-suppressing drugs face increased risks of severe infections.
-These individuals should contact their healthcare provider at the first sign of diarrhea, as what might be minor in a healthy person can quickly become serious.
+People with weakened immune systems, including those with HIV/AIDS, cancer patients undergoing chemotherapy, organ transplant recipients, and individuals with autoimmune diseases, should contact their healthcare provider at the first sign of diarrhea.
+What might be minor in a healthy person can quickly become serious.

 People with Chronic Health Conditions

 If you have diabetes, heart disease, kidney disease, or other chronic conditions, diarrhea can complicate your existing health issues.
 Dehydration can affect blood sugar levels, medication absorption, and organ function.
-Contact your healthcare provider early if you develop diarrhea, and follow their specific guidance for managing your condition.
+Contact your healthcare provider early if you develop diarrhea.

 When Chronic Diarrhea Indicates Serious Conditions